OfficeDev/Office-Add-in-samples/Samples/outlook-verify-sensitivity-label/README.md

 ## Run the sample

-Run this sample in Outlook on Windows, on Mac, or on the web using one of the following add-in file hosting options.
+Run this sample in Outlook on Windows (new or classic), on Mac, or on the web using one of the following add-in file hosting options.

 ### Run the sample from GitHub